John King (Scottish footballer): Career

 At international level, King was capped by Scotland Juniors and came into consideration for a full cap, evidenced by his selection for the Home Scots v Anglo-Scots trial match in 1913.
 He made one appearance for the Scottish League XI in 1912.

 Personal life

-King's uncle Alex was a Scottish international footballer.
-He served as a private on home service with the Cameronians (Scottish Rifles) during the First World War.
+King served as a private on home service with the Cameronians (Scottish Rifles) during the First World War.
+His brother Alex (17 years older, leading him to be mistakenly described as an uncle) was a Scottish international footballer.
+Both had several short spells with hometown team Dykehead between engagements with more prominent clubs.